CIS1900/2022-fall/08/README.md

 If the code makes it past this loop, then `condition` must be true!
 Unfortunately, this is both inefficient---this `thread` is stuck checking the condition over and over, wasting CPU time---and it doesn't actually work!
 `condition` is not protected by a `mutex`, so its value may only be `true` for a moment, and then get changed back to `false` by another `thread` once we leave the loop.
-If it were protected by a `mutex`, that `mutex` would have to be continually held, so no other thread could acquire it to update `condition`.
+If it were protected by a `mutex`, that `mutex` would have to be continually held, so no other thread could acquire it to safely update `condition`.

 `condition_variable`s (in the `<condition_variable>` header) are a synchronization mechanism for threads to wait until another thread informs it that some condition has become true, and that it can proceed, effectively solving both the issues outlined above.
 A `condition_variable` is used together with a `mutex`, in order to protect the condition that they are waiting on.